jwbrassell/a/app/plugins/README.md

 # Flask Plugin System Guide

-This guide explains how to create and integrate new plugins into the Flask application.
+This guide explains how to create, integrate, and safely remove plugins from the Flask application.

 ## Plugin Structure